 As part of obtaining reasonable assurance about whether the Museum's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-The Museum's Response to Findings
+The Museum's Responses to Findings

-The Museum's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-The Museum's responses were not a subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+The Museum's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
+The Museum's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them